LEAN Thinking for Big Data Analytics

 - Align a data vision with you organization’s mission and KPIs

-Course Typically Offered: In-class in Fall, Winter, Spring, and Summer (every quarter)
+Course Typically Offered: In-class in Fall and Spring quarters.

 Software: Tutorials of leading automation tools offered by Collibra, Informatica, SAP, and IBM will be available to students during this course; there is no additional charge for these.